lsprangers/lsprangers.github.io/docs/classic_ml/index.md

 ![Logistic Graph](/img/logistic_graph.png)

-In Linear Regression we have:
+In Linear Regression you have:
 $y = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + ... + \beta_p x_p + \epsilon$

-In Logistic Regression we have:
+In Logistic Regression you have:
 $P(Y^{(i)} = 1) = \text{logistic}(\bold{x}^{(i)T}\bold{\beta}) = {1 \over {1 + \text{exp}(-(\beta_0 + \beta_1 x_1 + \beta_2 x_2 + ... + \beta_p x_p))}}$

-The main difference above is we take the linear portion and insert it into an exponential function - if we decode the equation we get:
+The main difference above is you take the linear portion and insert it into an exponential function - if you decode the equation you get:
 - If $\text{exp}(-(\beta_0 + \beta_1 x_1 + \beta_2 x_2 + ... + \beta_p x_p))$ comes out to be 0, then our logistic model is $1 \over 1$
     - Therefore, the smaller the $\text{exp}(...)$ portion is, the closer our model is to 1
 - The $\text{exp}(...)$ portion is